(As an Amazon Associate DirtBikeIdeas.com earns from qualifying purchases)

 As a beginner, it is always best to go with a lower speed, because a beginner does not know how to handle a dirt bike.

 I recommend you to go on a second gear or maybe third, depending on the path.
 In these two gears speed of a dirt bike is comfortable enough to execute a whip on a dirt bike.

 OR simply, the entry onto the jump has to be at the speed to get at least 30 feet in the distance through the air.

 3. Attacking position

-Let us discuss, that in which position you should go on for a whip.
+Let us discuss, in which position you should go on for a whip.

-While jumping with a dirt bike, your body has to be in attack position.
+While jumping with a dirt bike, your body has to be in an attack position.

 The attack position is where your legs are slightly turned bent and you are standing on the pegs of a dirt bike while bending forward on the handlebars.

-This is the friendliest position because it allow you to quickly shift your position and weight onto any sideways.
+This is the friendliest position because it allows you to quickly shift your position and weight onto any sideways.

 4. Lean into it

-After the execution of the jump, now it is the time to lean.
+After the execution of the jump, now is the time to lean.

-“Lean is Shifting you weight a bit to the right or left depending on the situation.”
+“Lean is Shifting your weight a bit to the right or left depending on the situation.”

 So if you want to whip the bike towards the left, you have to lean towards the right and if you want to whip the bike towards the right, you have to lean towards the left.

 5. Push the Handlebars

-Let us consider that you want to lean to left (or want to whip towards right).
+Let us consider that you want to lean to the left (or want to whip towards the right).

 So for Whipping towards the right, just push the handlebars to left and towards the ground, and now shift your weight towards the right.

-This sudden shift of weight will force the back wheel to whip towards right.
+This sudden shift of weight will force the back wheel to whip towards the right.